Threat Intelligence

 Ransomware is malware that encrypts data on the system it infects.
 Ransomware gangs then demand a ransom for the decryption key.
 They may also demand payment for not releasing the data to the public — a strategy known as extortionware.
 Conti commonly spreads its malware via a phishing email which carries a Google Drive malware link.

 Ransomware-as-a-Service (RaaS) gangs supply their software and expertise to other criminals so that they can launch their own attacks.
-More sophisticated RaaS operations even offer round-the-clock support, monthly bundles and professional dark-web portals with user reviews, forums and live dashboards that give clients updates on attacks.
-It’s a big and growing business, with 2021 revenues estimated at $4.52 billion and 64% of Australian businesses suffering disruption from ransomware.
+More sophisticated RaaS operations even offer round-the-clock support, monthly bundles and professional dark-web portals with user reviews, forums, and live dashboards that give clients updates on attacks.

 The Conti leak came just days after the group offered its “full support” to the Russian government.
 An individual — believed to be a Ukrainian cybersecurity researcher who had infiltrated the gang — responded by releasing tens of thousands of chat messages via Twitter.
 Strikingly, few of the messages were encrypted.

-The leaks, which reach from 2020 to February 2022, also included source code and documents, and give us our clearest ever glimpse into the workings of a ransomware gang.
+The leaks also included source code and documents, and give us our clearest-ever glimpse into the workings of a ransomware gang.
 We already knew Conti was a RaaS gang with a twist, with the group receiving a significant share of proceeds from attacks by its affiliates, rather than simply charging them a fee.
 Now we also know of two ‘leaders’: a “big boss” known as Stern or Demon, and a senior manager called Mango.

-Stern and Mango seem responsible for recruitment, staff payments, procuring software and accounting for staff time.
+Stern and Mango seem responsible for recruitment, staff payments, procuring software, and accounting for staff time.
 Every Conti member and affiliate appears to use a pseudonym.
 And there are a lot of them.
-The messages come from almost 500 different people, and at one point the gang apparently had over a hundred members, with Stern announcing plans to recruit another hundred.
+The messages come from almost 500 different people, and at one point the gang apparently had over one hundred members, with Stern announcing plans to recruit another hundred.

 The standard salary is dwarfed by the group’s ransom demands, which average around $750,000 and are frequently in the millions.
 Middle managers make around $80,000, and some members make far more, with the hackers that secured the initial breach taking a significant chunk of the ransom.
 Member Bio said he had “earned more this month with you than in ten years”.

 The logs show that life in a RaaS gang can be eerily similar to a regular workplace.
-Employees tell colleagues they’ve got Covid-19, nip out of the office for a haircut, complain about internet connectivity and request time off.
+Employees tell colleagues when they are out sick, nip out of the office for a haircut, complain about Internet connectivity, and request time off.
 But there’s a darker side too.
 Anti-semitic jokes about Ukrainian leader Volodymyr Zelensky were shared.
 When member Skippy announced plans for a holiday overseas, Mango cautioned him against it and told him to make sure his phone was clean and to leave his laptop behind.

 The leak has also dispelled some of the mystique that surrounds Conti.
 The logs show limitations and frustrations and reveal that the group often falsely claims to have stolen all of the victims’ data when they may have actually only accessed a small part.
 Conti and groups like them are not going away any time soon — indeed, the group already appears to have pivoted — but law enforcement and security teams have gained a vital glimpse behind the ransomware curtain.